 The History and Antiquity of Kasi or Varanasi

-Kasi or Varanasi is one of the most ancient, famous and holiest of the holy Hindu pilgrim centers.
+Kasi (Kashi) or Varanasi is one of the most ancient, famous and holiest of the holy Hindu pilgrim centers.
 It is situated between two small streams that flow into the river Ganges, Varana on its northern border and Asi (or Assi) on its southern border, from whom it derives its name Varanasi.
 The name Kasi is derived from either its original founder or a dynasty that ruled it or the kingdom with which it was associated.
 According to another theory the place might have got its name from a grass named Kusa that grew wildly in the region where the city was built.

 Varanasi has been a sacred place since ancient times.
 It is mentioned in the Vedas, Puranas, the epics Ramayana and Mahabharata and also many Jain and Buddhist texts.
 It also goes by its more popular name Kasi and the lesser known bur spiritually more significant name Avimukta.
 During the British rule, like many place names in India, it was anglicized into Benares, the holy city of "Hindoos".